Child labour in Pakistan: Causes

 The International Labour Organisation (ILO) suggests that poverty is the greatest single cause behind child labour.
 Pakistan has a per-capita income of approximately $1900.
 A middle class person in Pakistan earns around $6 a day on average.
 The average Pakistani has to feed nine or ten people with their daily wage.
 There is also a high inflation rate.
 As of 2008, 17.2% of the total population lives below the poverty line, which is the lowest figure in the history of Pakistan.
-Poverty levels appear to necessitate that children work in order to allow families to reach their target take‐home pay.
+Poverty levels appear to necessitate that children work in order to allow families to reach their target take-home pay.

 The low cost of child labor gives manufacturers a significant advantage in the Western marketplace, where they undersell their competitors from countries which are prohibiting child labor.

 According to research conducted by Akhtar, Fatima, & Sadaqt, the main causes of child labour in the fishing sector on the Balochistan coast were the low quality of education, lack of job prospects, and lack of progress in the region.
 It was found that in this particular province there are high dropout rates and low literacy rates.
 The researchers believe that policies focusing on bettering education will help reduce child labour.
+Pakistan ranks among the countries with the lowest literacy rates, and in recent years, child labor has seen a disturbing rise.
+The primary cause for the surge in child labor is the escalating poverty levels, with low literacy rates also playing a significant role in exacerbating this issue.